pmgfrederico/EqualityWithT4/EqualityWithT4/T4/README.md

 The entity is a prototype that is yet to be persisted

-The last two states, Reconstituted and Create typically can benefit from a second .ctor that uses a Nullable<Guid> to differentiate Reconstitution from Creation. e.g. public Genre(string desigantion, Guid? id)
+The last two states, Reconstituted and Created typically can benefit from a second .ctor that uses a NullableOfGuid to differentiate Reconstitution from Creation. e.g. public Genre(string desigantion, Guid? id)